Velocidex/velociraptor/docs/saml/README.md

 There is also an optional parameter `saml_user_attribute` to set which will be used as a user identificator.
 If it is not set, it will search for the `name` attribute in the SAML response from the identity provider.

-## Current shortcomings

-The SAML feature is still a work in progress and there are several things that are missing in the implementation:
-- linking of the Velociraptor local storage user with the SAML provided user
-- there are no roles implemented
-  - anyone who will successfully authenticate to velociraptor will have the same role

 ## Setting up testing environment

 ### Setting up Simple SAML